CS

 Feature Showdown

-The JAC Hunter PHEV features a 12.8-inch touchscreen, while the KGM Musso EV gets a 12.3-inch display.
+The JAC Hunter PHEV features a 10.4-inch touchscreen paired with a 10.3-inch digital dash, while the KGM Musso EV gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The KGM Musso EV counters with heated front seats, ventilated seats, V2L and ambient lighting that the JAC Hunter PHEV does not offer.
 Which feature set matters more depends on your daily routine and priorities.